amirbakhtiary/MobilePay/README.md

 There is a transaction entity intended to store information about all merchant transactions in order to implement this assignment.
 Transactions can be called single or multiple as you mentioned in the instruction.
 Merchants and fee settings are dynamic and can be adjusted as needed.
 For calculating fees, I implemented two fetch models.
-1- Fetching all transactions and calculating fees in the application.
-2- Fetching based on weekdays, months, and years, and calculating the fee and discounts.
+1- Fetching all transactions and calculating fees in the application.(Set the CalculationMethod to false in FeeSetting config to use this method)
+2- Fetching based on weekdays, months, and years, and calculating the fee and discounts.(Default method - Set the CalculationMethod to true in FeeSetting config to use this method)

 This project implement with clean architecture and DDD approach.
 Project Structure: